 Upon retiring to the jury room, select one of your number as your presiding juror.
 This person will preside over your deliberations and will be your representative here in court.
-A verdict forms have been prepared for you.
-[Court reads the verdict form]
+A verdict forms has been prepared for you.
+[Court reads the verdict form.]

-Take this form to the jury room, and when you have reached unanimous agreement on the verdict, your foreperson will fill in, date and sign the form.
+Take this form to the jury room, and when you have reached unanimous agreement on the verdict, your foreperson will fill it in, date it and sign it.
 Each count of the indictment charges the defendant with having committed a separate offense.
-You must consider each count and the evidence relating to it separate and apart from every other count.
-You should return a separate verdict as to each count.
-Your verdict of guilty or not guilty of an offense charged in one count should not control your decision as to any other count.
+You must consider each count and the evidence relating to it separate and apart from the other count.
+Your verdict of guilty or not guilty of an offense charged in one count should not control your decision as to the other count.